First of all – thank you so much for being a part of my writing life. I am grateful beyond words for your participation.

 - an accumulation of poetry/journal/weblog pieces – filtered into those categories as days go by at the keyboard and word-counts accumulate.

 - included here is a non-fiction piece – a thoughtful examination of media and the ghost in the machine.

-My interests are diverse – music (mostly listening at this point), reading (of course) and with my wife, attempting to raise children.
+My interests are diverse – music (mostly listening at this point), reading (of course) and my children.